 Las Setas: Check out the massive wooden canopies of The Metropol Parasol, known locally as “the Mushrooms”.
 Once you see them, you’ll understand why.
 Lounge on the steps, or head to the roof for stunning views of the city.

-- Day 7: Travel to Granada via Córdoba
+- Day 7: Travel to Granada + Optional Alternative Granada & Alhambra

-On your way to Granada, make a pit stop in Córdoba for a tour of the Mezquita-Catedral de Córdoba, and views of stunning architecture, and the second-largest historic center in Europe.
 Continue loving life in Andalucía, known for flamenco dancing, Islamic architecture, and tapas on tapas.
 Excited?
 Hungry?
 You should be.
-Get to it!

-- Enjoy a scenic bus ride through the heart of Spain, making a pit stop in Córdoba before continuing on to Granada.
+- Enjoy a scenic bus ride through the heart of Spain as you head to Granada

 - Arrive in Granada and check into your accommodation, then get to know the area with your Tour Director.